Understanding others is the third pillar of emotional intelligence or EI.

 Observe the vital differences.
 The other person will always provide the clues you need.
 However, it is up to you to search for the clues.

 Person Y wasn’t interested in discussing business of any sort.
-They might be bored by business talk – hence the lack engagement.
+They might be bored by business talk – hence the lack of engagement.
 Person Y brightened up when talking about their drive to the event.
-As a developing student of human nature, this should have been a big clue.
+For you, as a developing student of human nature, this should have been a big clue.
 For instance, what is it about the drive they liked?
 Was it their love of cars?
 Their love of nature or scenery perhaps?
-A chance to catch up on an audio-book?
+A chance to catch up on an audiobook?
 A chance to get away from other people or their family perhaps?
-Or, something else entirely?
+Or something else entirely?

 The point is, when you’re genuinely interested in finding out more about the other person’s world, even if you aren’t a part of it, there will be a connection.
 The conversation can then flow.
 You may well learn a thing or two in the process.
 This new form of connection could well lead to beneficial outcomes for both parties.